 Cost growth of more than 50 percent has put the Air Force's Evolved Expendable Launch Vehicle (EELV) program in violation of the Nunn-McCurdy act, according to Air Force budget officials.
 Lockheed Martin's Atlas V and Boeing's Delta IV rocket families originally were envisioned as serving both commercial and government customers.
 In the absence of a strong commercial market, however, Air Force officials have warned that EELV costs to the government will increase (DAILY, Nov.
 19, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Air Force EELV program in violation of Nunn-McCurdy Act, officials say".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Air Force EELV program in violation of Nunn-McCurdy Act, officials say".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.